 To be clear, there’s no literal soaking in beer regardless of which room you’re in.
-Instead, guests who book a one-hour spa session are guided to rooms where beer ingredients can be found throughout.
+Instead, guests who book a 90-minute spa session are guided to rooms where beer ingredients can be found throughout.

 “We’re not pouring Coors Light into your bath,” says Damien Zouaoui, who opened the spa with his wife and business partner Jessica French.
 “It’s hops, barley, and herbs in a sort of tea bag in the tub.”

 Along with the tub, each sauna room is also outfitted with an infrared sauna and a rain shower with beer-infused soap.
 It’s more than a gimmick for residents and guests in one of the beer capitals of the US.
 A 2019 study by researchers in Germany found that hops can help skin thanks to antioxidant and anti-inflammatory properties.
 In 2017, hair restoration surgeon Ryan Welter told Fox News that the proteins and vitamins in barley and hops can help promote healthy hair.